 In North America, the hobby pottery community has transformed in recent years toward the use of commercially prepared, gummed, paint-on glazes.
 Almost all potters in the past made their own glazes but now many have embraced the use of small bottles of paint-on glazes for some or all of their ware.
 Web sites selling pottery equipment and supplies (and physical stores) often feature glazes very prominently (a reflection of how popular and lucrative these are).
-You can make your own brushing glazes (see below).
+In fact, glazes rather than bodies are now the centre of the potters universe, and body manufacturers are adapting their products to work with the glazes (rather than the other way around).

 How to convert a dipping glaze to a brushing glaze

 I have a jar of testing clear glaze that I mixed myself (10% yellow stain and 2% zircopax added to cone 03 G2931K clear).
 Commercial glaze producers make their lines of glazes like this.
 The cost of the dry materials: About $6.
 How can I convert it to a paintable glaze like the commercial ones?
 I made a spreadsheet where I can specify the weight of the plastic jar, the percentage of CMC gum powder needed and the concentration of the gum solution.
 I just need to weigh the jar of glaze (without lid), weigh a teaspoon of the liquid glaze (lower left), dry it (upper right) and weigh the dry (lower right).
 After filling in these numbers the sheet tells me what weight to evaporate the jar to and how much gum solution to mix in.
 It paints on just like a commercial glaze.
 But don't do this.
 I made another spreadsheet online (link below) based on starting from dry ingredients, adding the correct amount of water and gum solution.
 Of course, you need a good mixer to do this.

 I have 161 grams of stain.
 I need to mix it into how much clear glaze slurry?